Frequently Asked Questions

 I can't buy one of these horses right now; how else can I help?

 There is always a need for transportation and temporary housing of horses while their new owners are arranging to get them.
-There are many other ways you can help, such as taking photos and videos of the horses both during and after the auction, advertising the horses, researching their identities, etc. The best way to learn to do this without causing confusion is to join our forum at @Forum and learn from our other members.
+There are many other ways you can help, such as taking photos and videos of the horses both during and after the auction, advertising the horses, researching their identities, etc. The best way to learn to do this without causing confusion is to join our Facebook Group and learn from our other members.

 Does Auction Horses do anything besides help save horses from the "kill pen"?

 Yes.
 Our members monitor Craigslist ads to network for horses that may be at risk of going to auction, attend the auction to help horses sell and to get photos and information that may be helpful for "kill pen" horses, support each other with information on horse care and training, and more.
-Join our forum at @Forum to learn more about everything we do.
+Join our Facebook Group to learn more about everything we do.

 Do I need to quarantine my new horse?